yqwang96/yqwang96.github.io/_pages/about.md

   - /about.html
 ---

-Yinquan WANG (王印权) is a Ph.D candidate in System science at [Beijing Jiaotong University](http://en.njtu.edu.cn/), China.
-He obtained his Bachelor of Engineering degree from Qingdao University of Technology in 2018, after which he entered Beijing Jiaotong University to study for a Master's degree in Transportation Planning and Management.
-He then continued his studies at Beijing Jiaotong University in a combined Master's and Ph.D. program.
-His doctoral research focuses on driver-passenger matching and vehicle dispatch optimization in the ride-sourcing market.
-He also has a strong research interest in reinforcement learning, deep learning, operations research, and large-scale simulation.
+I am a Ph.D candidate in System science at [Beijing Jiaotong University](http://en.njtu.edu.cn/), China.
+I obtained his Bachelor of Engineering degree from Qingdao University of Technology in 2018, after which I entered Beijing Jiaotong University to study for a Master's degree in Transportation Planning and Management.
+I then continued my studies at Beijing Jiaotong University in a combined Master's and Ph.D. program.
+My doctoral research focuses on driver-passenger matching and vehicle dispatch optimization in the ride-sourcing market.
+I also has a strong research interest in reinforcement learning, deep learning, operations research, and large-scale simulation.

 Education
 ======